orbitsdev/lucyapp/COORDINATOR_ROLE.md

 +----------------+     +----------------+     +----------------+
 ```

-1. Open the Lucky Betting app
+1. Open the LuckyBet app
 2. Enter username and password
 3. Select the "Coordinator" role
 4. Click the Login button